Kreedo-Education/Data-Transfer/README.md

 # Data-Transfer
 This repository contains detailed information on data transfer from app to game and vice-versa.
 This is a two way communication [App to Game  & Game to App].
-There are two types of game's builds avilable for now: -
+There are two types of game's builds available for now: -
 1. Unity Build
 2. Construct3 Build